Anabelle374/ImmersiveModelLakeMead/README.md

 The results of this code are used to create scenarios of extreme low inflow to Lake Mead.

 ## Description of Contents
 **HydrologyScenarios.xlsx** is the input for all three codes.
 This workbook comes from Salehabadi et al, 2024).
 A furthur description can be found below in the Input section.
-**MinimumHydrologyScenarios** - Folder  contains the Python code (MinimumHydrologyScenarios.py) used to find 3-, 4-, and 10-year minimum flows
+**MinimumHydrologyScenarios** - Folder  contains the Python code (MinimumHydrologyScenarios.py) used to find 3-, 4-, and 10-year minimum flows.
 **Old** - Folder with older versions of Python code.
 **MinimumHydrologyScenarios/Results** - Subfolder that contains results in Excel files, e.g., **3yearsMinimumHydrologyResults.xlsx**.